Experiment Configuration Reference#

 Preconfigured Launch Module with Script#

 Required.
-The name of a preconfigured launch module and script name.
+The name of a preconfigured launch module and script with args.

 Example: